Kazuya Mishima

 The character was based on writer Yukio Mishima, with whom he shares a last name.
-A number of staff members have considered him one of the franchise's strongest characters, which has led to debates about reducing the damage of some of his moves or removing together.
-Kazuya Mishima's devil form was created to bring unrealistic fighters into the series, but the incarnation has made few appearances.
+A number of staff members have considered him one of the franchise's strongest characters, which has led to debates about reducing the damage of some of his moves or removing them altogether.
+Kazuya Mishima's devil form was created to bring unrealistic fighters into the series.
 Several voice actors have portrayed Kazuya Mishima in video games and films related to Tekken.
 In addition to appearances in spin-offs in the Tekken series, Kazuya also appears as a playable character in Namco × Capcom, Project X Zone 2, Street Fighter X Tekken, The King of Fighters All Star and Super Smash Bros.
 Ultimate.

-Kazuya Mishima has been positively received by critics.
+Kazuya Mishima has received critical acclaim.
 A number of websites have listed him as one of the best Tekken characters and one of the best characters in fighting games.
-Journalists have praised Kazuya Mishima's moves and dark characterization, which rivals that of his father.
-In contrast, critical reception of Kazuya Mishima's portrayal in films has been mixed, with critics finding him generic.
+Journalists have praised Kazuya's moves and dark characterization, which rivals that of his father.
+In contrast, reception to Kazuya Mishima's portrayal in films has been mixed, with critics finding him generic.

 Concept and creation

-Kazuya was created by Takuji Kawano.
 Tekken producer Katsuhiro Harada created Kazuya Mishima as a corrupted character with a "pure dark side" as opposed to his father Heihachi Mishima, who Harada identified as having a more "human dark side".
 The franchise's design team referred to Kazuya and Nina Williams as "the soul [or] the cool part" of the original 1994 game.
 Kazuya's design and characterization was influenced by a variety of sources.
 Kazuya's family name was taken from author Yukio Mishima, who was also used a model for the character's physical appearance.
-Harada compared Kazuya to a yakuza, while artist Takayuki Yamaguchi based the character's Tekken 6 costume on a robot.
+Harada has compared Kazuya to a yakuza.
 When describing Kazuya's personality, Harada cited him, along with Heihachi and Jin Kazama, as the violent characters of Tekken; he described the family as too quarrelsome.
 Denying claims that Tekken's plot is too convoluted, Harada said that its basic story is a "simple" struggle among members of the Mishima family with other characters dragged into the conflict.

 Kazuya's characterization has been influenced by his tragic past.
-Despite his initial formulaic traits often seen in fighting games in the first Tekken game similar to Ryu from Street Fighter, Kazuya started showing signs of being a more of anti-stereotypical in the story; This was due to him becoming the villain from Tekken 2, clashing with his father multiple times who was the originally the boss of the first Tekken game.
+Despite his initial formulaic traits often seen in fighting games in the first Tekken game similar to Ryu from Street Fighter, Kazuya started showing signs of being a more of anti-stereotypical in the story; this was due to him becoming the villain from Tekken 2, clashing with his father multiple times who was the originally the boss of the first Tekken game.
 Harada described Kazuya as focused on power; writing that the character addresses "different types of power", he explained: "that's kind of the story of Tekken and it's shown as the certain reality of people themselves rather than the idea law and order."